Pandoa/FirebaseFeatures/docs/troubleshoting.md

 3. Set its value to `y`.

 ### Packaging failed.
 Dependency resolved to an incompatible version
 This error means that there is a plugin using Google's libraries of a different version, creating a conflict.
 There are two options to solve the issue:
 1. Simply disable the other plugin.
 2. Change Firebase Features' or the other plugin's Google's libraries version.
 It can get complicated and requires some code changes.
-If you are facing this issue, please contact us by email.
+If you are facing this issue and want to use this solution, please contact us by email.

 ## Desktop
 ### Crashes when calling `Firebase - Features` functions.